chikaonyenemezu-bit/manitoba-med-safety/README.md

 Published by Manitoba Health.
 Effective April 1, 2026.
 All formulary data in this platform — DINs, pricing, interchangeable groups, formulary status — is sourced directly from the Manitoba Drug Benefits and Interchangeability Formulary.

 ### Exception Drug Status (EDS)
-772 drugs approved for Manitoba Pharmacare coverage only when specific clinical criteria are met, as recommended by the Manitoba Drug Standards and Therapeutics Committee (MDSTC).
+772 drugs are approved for Manitoba Pharmacare coverage only when specific clinical criteria are met, as recommended by the Manitoba Drug Standards and Therapeutics Committee (MDSTC).
 Coverage requires prior approval — prescribers submit EDS applications to Manitoba Drug Programs.

 ### Health Canada Drug Product Database (DPD)
 The national registry of every drug licensed for sale in Canada.
-Every drug card in this platform is enriched with authoritative active ingredient data and legal company names from the Health Canada DPD — the national infrastructure underlying every Canadian hospital information system including Meditech Expanse.
+Every drug card in this platform is enriched with authoritative active ingredient data and legal company names from the Health Canada DPD — the national infrastructure underlying every Canadian hospital information system, including Meditech Expanse.

 ### FHIR R4 — Canada Health Infoway ACCESS Health
 Canada Health Infoway is mandating FHIR R4 through the ACCESS Health initiative.
 Shared Health Manitoba is actively implementing FHIR interfaces.
 This platform implements a real FHIR R4 Medication API using Manitoba formulary data and Canada Health Infoway pan-Canadian profiles.